DataShades/ckanext-dimred/README.md

 2. Create a new resource view of type `dimred_view`.
 3. (Optional) Choose method (`UMAP`/`t-SNE`/`PCA`), pick `Color by column`, and select feature columns.
+4. (Optional) Pick render backend (`ECharts` interactive or `Matplotlib` PNG) — defaults to the config value.
-4. Save or Preview to see the rendered embedding (interactive or PNG, depending on `ckanext.dimred.render_backend`), and use “Download embedding (CSV)” to get the coordinates.
+5. Save or Preview to see the rendered embedding (interactive or PNG, depending on `ckanext.dimred.render_backend`), and use “Download embedding (CSV)” to get the coordinates.